Tips on Use

 Remember that your card is usable to make "card not present" purchases.
 As a result, you may use the card to make on-line purchases or purchases over the phone.

 Remember that your gift card cannot be used in any illegal transaction.
+In addition, your gift card is not usable to purchase lottery tickets or money orders.

 Remember that the initial available balance on your gift card will be an amount set at the time of activation and/or purchase.
 Thereafter, the available balance will be reduced by each authorized use of the card or as otherwise provided in the terms and conditions except as prohibited by law.

 Remember that if you use your gift card to make a purchase that exceeds the available balance of the card, the transaction will be declined.
 If you wish to use the card to make a purchase that exceeds the available balance on the gift card, you must combine the use of the card with another acceptable form of payment such as cash, check or another payment card.
 These combined transactions are known as split tenders.
-Beauty Brands will facilitate these transactions.
+Broadway.com will facilitate these transactions.
 You can help facilitate these transactions by advising the cashier before the transaction that your purchase will be for an amount in excess of the available balance on your gift card.

 Remember that after the passage of time which should be more than two years, your gift card may be subject to a deactivation date under which the gift card will be deactivated from immediate use at a cash register.
 The deactivation date is not an expiration date on the gift card balance.
 The available card balance as of the deactivation will remain available for your use.
 You may be required to exchange a deactivated gift card, at no charge, for a new gift card in the amount of the available balance.
 If you have problems in obtaining a replacement gift card after deactivation, please contact us.
 See Contact Us.